To Build or Buy: The Software Dilemma Businesses Face

 Ready-made software can be highly versatile, but it also has certain limitations.
 Since most solutions are designed to cater to a larger amount of potential customers, many of the incorporated software features are more generalized.

 While some businesses may find them valuable, others may find they don’t use every “business benefit” the solution claims to provide.
-This means there is a higher potential for wasting resources and not getting full value for investment.
+This means there is a higher potential for wasting resources and not getting the full value for the investment.

 Advantages of Designing Your Software